Innovation & transformation

 Arrigo Sacchi.

 Arrigo Sacchi is one of a rare breed of football (soccer) coaches.
-He never had a playing career to speak of yet, in a little less than ten years, he went from a shoe salesman to the manager of Italian giants A.C.
-Milan and the pinnacle of the European game.
+He never had a playing career to speak of and was a salesman in his father’s shoe company before embarking on a coaching career that, in a little over ten years, would take him to the top of the European game.

-But this is not another bombastic leadership story.
-This is a quiet tale of intelligent management and the importance of process in innovation.
+It’s an incredible story, but not another one about bombastic leadership.
+On the contrary, this is a quiet tale about intelligent management and the importance of process in innovation.
 One that should probably have had a chapter in every business book since.

-But he was still seen as a bit of an enigma by the Italian media; a quirky coach that could squeeze the best out of a provincial team, but not someone you would put in charge of one of Italy’s big city clubs.
+For all this remarkable success, however, Sacchi was still seen as a bit of an enigma by the Italian media.
+A quirky manager that could squeeze more out of a provincial team, but not someone you would put in charge of one of Italy’s big city clubs.

 Arrigo Sacchi

 It’s easy to forget now, but both Ruud Gullit and Marco Van-Basten were unknown quantities back then.
-Clearly talented, but unproven outside a second-tier European league in a country that hadn’t qualified for the previous two World Cups.
+Talented, but unproven outside a second-tier European league in a country that hadn’t qualified for the previous two World Cups.

-Frank Rijkaard, the third of the famous Dutch Musketeers to arrive in Milan on the other hand, was well on his way to becoming European football’s next enfant terrible until Sacchi put his faith in him.
+While Frank Rijkaard, the third of the famous Dutch musketeers to arrive in Milan was well on his way to becoming European football’s next enfant terrible.

-This wasn’t about finding lumps of coal and turning them into diamonds either.
-It was a search for a certain kind of talent and then doing the thing that makes good leaders great: and backing yourself to manage it.
+But this wasn’t about finding lumps of coal and turning them into diamonds.
+It was a search for a certain type of intelligent individual and then doing the thing that makes good leaders great and backing yourself to manage them.

-Sacchi understood that you have to create a structure based on the demands of the challenge no matter how difficult that is.
-Because as soon as you slip into imposing your own personal preferences on your team, it ceases to be disruptive and then you can never be greater than the sum of your parts.
+Sacchi understood that you had to create a structure based on the demands of the challenge no matter how difficult that was.
+Because as soon as you slipped into imposing your own personal preferences on your team, it ceased to be optimal.

-Arrigo Sacchi’s Milan’s won their first Italian Championship in 20 years in his first season in charge and followed it up with back-to-back European Cups (the fore runner to the Champion’s League).
+Arrigo Sacchi’s Milan’s won their first Italian Championship in nine years in his first season in charge.
+Then followed it up with back-to-back European Cups (the fore runner to the Champions’ League).
+But they did it with a style of football that few have matched since.
+Proving that change can happen quickly if you have good people in supportive systems but also, that good people in poor systems just simply won’t be successful no matter how talented they are.

 By